yummypugs/Tutorial_and_Exercises_My_Work/README.md

     pip install watermark

 Now, with everything installed, you are good to go.
-To verify the installation is working, let’s first launch `jupyer lab`:
+To verify the installation is working, let’s first launch `jupyter lab`:

     jupyter lab